• Skip to primary navigation

 Instructions

-2. Sauté Chilis and Aromatics: Add the bacon grease and oil to a large heavy pot or Dutch oven (6-quart), over medium-high heat.
+2. To Sauté Chilis and Aromatics, add the bacon grease and oil to a large heavy pot or Dutch oven (6-quart), over medium-high heat.
 Add the chopped chiles, red bell peppers, jalapeño peppers and onions.
 Cook for 5 minutes or until the vegetables just start to become translucent.
 Add garlic and cook 1 minute longer.
 Transfer all the sautéed vegetables to a bowl and set aside.
 No need to wash the pot, you'll use it to brown the meat.

-3. Brown the Meats: Add the cubed beef chuck to the pot and cook, stirring often, until lightly browned on all sides, about 4 minutes.
+3. To Brown the Meats, add the cubed beef chuck to the pot and cook, stirring often, until lightly browned on all sides, about 4 minutes.
 Add the ground beef and sausage and cook for 7-10 minutes, stirring to break up the sausage and ground beef, until the meat is no longer pink.
 Return the cooked vegetables to the pot along with the reserved bacon.

 4. Add Spices: chili powders, cayenne, coriander, cumin, granulated garlic, granulated onion, paprika, salt and black pepper.
 Cook, stirring, for 1 minute, until fragrant.

 5. Add the Rest of the Ingredients: Add the tomato sauce and paste.
 Cook, stirring, for 2 minutes, to combine.
 Add beer, chicken stock, kidney beans with their liquid and pinto beans with their liquid.
-Bring to a boil, lower to a simmer, and cook for 2 hours, uncovered.
+Bring to a boil, lower to a simmer, and cook for 2 hours, uncovered, stirring occasionally.

-Filed Under: All Recipes, Entertaining, Fall Favorites, Lunch and Brunch, main course, Mexico, Most Popular Recipes, North America, Soup, Stew Tagged With: beef, chili, dairy-free, gluten-free, pork, sausage, Tex Mex
+Filed Under: All Recipes, American Food, Dinner, Entertaining, Fall Favorites, Lunch and Brunch, Most Popular Recipes, North America, Soup, Stew Tagged With: beef, chili, dairy-free, gluten-free, pork, sausage, Tex Mex

 Reader Interactions